welovedevs/react-ultimate-resume/README.md

 - 🔭 Interested by: Tell more about technologies you would love to learn
 - 🌎 Languages: What language do you master?

-For each card :
-- 📝 Edit dialogs to edit your JSON Resume directly in the app
+Each cards comes with an edit dialog to edit your JSON Resume directly inside the app.

-Feel free to suggest other cards !

 ### Customize your Profile